Adam Erne: Professional

-On September 19, 2013, the NHL Department of Player safety announced that Erne would have a hearing for an incident during a preseason game against the St. Louis Blues on Wednesday night at the Amway Center in Orlando, Florida.
+On September 19, 2013, the NHL Department of Player Safety announced that Erne would have a hearing for an incident during a preseason game against the St. Louis Blues on Wednesday night at the Amway Center in Orlando, Florida.
 In the first period, Erne was assessed a minor penalty for an illegal check to the head for a hit on St. Louis forward Vladimir Sobotka.
 Sobotka left the game after the hit and did not return.
 On the same day, the NHL announced that Erne had been suspended for three preseason games for delivering an illegal check to the head of Sobotka.

 On January 2, 2017, the Lightning recalled Erne from the Syracuse Crunch.
 On January 3, 2017, Lightning head coach, Jon Cooper, informed the media that Erne would be making his NHL debut.
 Erne found out that he was making his NHL debut when he walked into the room that morning and saw his number on the board.
 Erne made his NHL debut that night against the Winnipeg Jets.
 On March 3, 2017, Erne recorded his first career NHL goal and point against the Pittsburgh Penguins at PPG Paints Arena.
 On March 20, 2018, Erne recorded his first career NHL assist.
 The assist came in a 4–3 Lightning win over the visiting Toronto Maple Leafs.

 On August 14, 2019, Erne was traded to the Detroit Red Wings in exchange for a fourth-round pick in the 2020 NHL Entry Draft.
+During the shortened 2020-21 season, Erne scored 11 goals, tied for the team lead with teammate Anthony Mantha.